mynamesleon/aria-autocomplete/README.md

 -   **accessibility**: Use of ARIA attributes, custom screen reader announcements, and testing with assistive technologies
 -   **compatibility**: Broad browser and device support (IE9+)
 -   **starting values**: Automatic selection based on starting values, including for checkboxes, `select` options, and for async handling.

+Built from the ground up for the **accessibility**, **performance**, and **functionality** combination that I couldn't find in any other autocomplete plugins.

+The more general aim here was to build upon the [brilliant accessibility of GOV.UK's accessible-autocomplete](https://accessibility.blog.gov.uk/2018/05/15/what-we-learned-from-getting-our-autocomplete-tested-for-accessibility/), but with more functionality, a smaller file size, and (in my testing) better performance (and without using Preact).

 ## Installation / usage